 1. Chocolate making

-We know we just put chocolate in the cheesy category, but making your own?
+I know I just put chocolate in the cheesy category, but making your own?
 That’s creative—not to mention cheap!
 How many times have you seen that golden Godiva box and just walked away because it was too pricey?
-No more, collegiettes.
-You and your SO (or your girls!) can bond over tasting too much of the recipe before it’s finished or even adding your own ingredients to the mix.
-And hey, if the recipe goes awry, switch to Plan B: Head to your favorite bakery and pig out!
-Find a chocolate recipe here.
+You and your partner (or your friends!) can bond over tasting too much of the recipe before it’s finished, or even adding your own ingredients to the mix.
+And hey, if the recipe goes awry, switch to Plan B: Head to your favorite bakery and eat your heart out.

 2. Scavenger hunt

 Pick out your favorite spots on campus as a couple and bury your clues there for the ultimate scavenger hunt.
-Your first clue can start off with a modern-day twist on the Cinderella: Instead of a glass slipper, leave behind a cowboy boot or a five-inch heel, and set your prince or princess out to find you on campus.
-You can even have your friends pitch in to help your SO out with the clue process.
-Have your SO set up a scavenger hunt for you, too, so that he or she won’t have to do all the hunting.
+You can even have your friends pitch in to help your partner out with the clue process.
+Have your partner set up a scavenger hunt for you, too, so that way they won’t have to do all the hunting.

 3. Middle school dance

 The paintball scene in 10 Things I Hate About You?
 Those weren’t paint streaks, guys, they were fireworks.
-And if it was good enough for Heath Ledger and Julia Stiles, it’ll be amazing for you and your SO.
+And if it was good enough for Heath Ledger and Julia Stiles, it’ll be amazing for you and your partner.
 An all-out paint war?
 And bragging rights if you win?
 Doesn’t get much better than that.
-Not to mention that when your single friends ask what you and your SO did on Valentine’s Day, this response won’t make them want to barf.

-Valentine's Day (maybe too obvious of a choice, but we’ll take it), Crazy, Stupid, Love.
-(Ryan Gosling’s abs?
-Happy Valentine’s Day to you!) and [insert any romantic comedy here]—it’s time for Valentine’s Day movie night with a twist.
+It’s time for Valentine’s Day movie night—with a twist.
 Add a bowl of popcorn and some champagne (if you’re 21+), and you’re good to go.
-The rules are up to you and your SO—for example, any time someone casts a longing look or says, “She’s… I don’t know… different,” bottoms up.
-Just make sure you play this game responsibly (i.e., don’t drink every time Ryan Gosling looks hot).
+The rules are up to you and your partner.
+For example, anytime someone casts a longing look or says, “She’s… I don’t know… different,” bottoms up.
+Just make sure you play this game responsibly (meaning: don’t drink every time Ryan Gosling looks hot).

 From star-crossed lovers Romeo and Juliet to that scene in A Walk to Remember when Landon makes a telescope for Jamie, nothing says "romantic" like the stars.
 Not only will you learn a lot on Valentine’s Day, it’s practically like being in a space zen garden—the soothing music, the changing sky, the audience noise at an absolute minimum.
 So look up the planetarium near you to check the times and the cost, and get ready for some stargazing.